Wa-wann/Monitor-Immersive-LED/README.md

 I wish you good luck in your quest to make it, you will be happy with it I garante it.

+ If you want to see what it can look like I made a video to present our project :  https://youtu.be/EEjXXsQKmLc